Red Fort: British

+Indian

 After Indian independence, the site experienced few changes, and the Red Fort continued to be used as a military cantonment.
 A significant portion of the Red Fort remained under the control of the Indian Army until 22 December 2003, when it was transferred to the Archaeological Survey of India for restoration and conservation.
 In 2009, the Comprehensive Conservation and Management Plan (CCMP), prepared by the Archaeological Survey of India under the auspices of a Supreme Court direction to revitalise the fort, was announced.

-In recent years, several museums and galleries have been added to the Red Fort complex.
+In the 21st century, several museums and galleries have been added to the Red Fort complex.
 Four of these museums, inaugurated in 2019, are housed in the colonial-era barracks within the complex.
 Barrack B1 is dedicated to the 1857 War of Independence, Barrack B2 commemorates the Jallianwala Bagh massacre, and Barrack B3 focuses on Subhas Chandra Bose and the Indian National Army movement.
 Barrack B4, known as Drishyakala, is a collaboration between the Archaeological Survey of India and the Delhi Art Gallery and showcases Indian art.
 The earlier museums, including the Indian Freedom Fighters' Museum, the Mumtaz Mahal Museum, and the Naubat Khana Museum, have been closed, with their exhibits relocated to these newly established museums.